-- Crawls well: A 10-month baby masters crawling, which is an essential physical development.
-Watch as your little one will leave no corner of the house unexplored.
+- Crawls well: A 10-month baby masters crawling, an essential part of growth and development.
+Watch as your little one completes exploring your house in no time.

-- Uses pincer grasp: Pincer grasp is the ability to use the index finger and the thumb to pick small objects (4).
+- Uses pincer grasp: A grasping ability that uses the index finger and the thumb to pick small objects (4).
 The essential physical development facilitates the introduction of finger foods.

 - Moves from tummy to sitting position: When the baby is bored of tummy time, he will roll into the sitting position.
 Stronger back and abdomen muscles help with this.

 - Pulls to stand: Standing is the first step towards walking and eventually running.
-And, an infant pulls himself up to a standing position while using an object for support (5).
+And, by the end of nine months, an infant may pull himself up to a standing position while using an object for support (5).